-The Authority has joined with other Crown Financial Institutions (CFIs) in hiring a global engagement firm to co-ordinate engagement on our behalf with global companies that have significant RI issues.
+The Authority has joined with other CFIs in hiring a global engagement firm to co-ordinate engagement on our behalf with global companies that have significant RI issues.
 The Authority has participated in engagements with several companies with other CFIs and, in some cases, with global peer funds linked through the Principles for Responsible Investment (PRI).
+Examples include palm oil producers' environmental damage and child labour issues, social media companies' failure to block objectionable material and mining companies' unsafe management of tailings dams.
 If companies materially breach our RI standards and engagement is unlikely to change their behaviour the Board will consider excluding them from our portfolio and has done so.
 The Authority has also encouraged its investment managers to consider the PRI and ensure that governance, environmental and social risks are analysed adequately as part of their investment processes.